nagisa/kazlauskas.me/entries/comments-are-welcome-by-mail.md

 <q>But there is so much commenting platforms out there!
 Why don't you use
 this, that or whatnot?</q>
 – most readers would ask now.
-Countering this question demands a yet another post, but it mostly can be summed to following points[^list]:
+Countering this question demands a yet another post, but it mostly can be summed to following points:

 1. Data does not belong to me;
 2. I have never had a pleasant experience posting a comment with any commenting platform;
 3. Their text areas do too much and JavaScript is way too fat.

-[^list]: Not exhaustive, ordered by descending severity

 # Spam prevention is too hard